 Mutual obligation requirements for JobSeeker payments will restart from 4 August.
 This means that people will need to undertake four job searches a month to avoid penalties.
 Mutual obligation requirement will increase and an asset test for JobSeeker payments will also be introduced after September.

-The eased eligibility requirements for sole traders to access JobSeeker payments will remain in place after the end of this year.
+The eased eligibility requirements for sole traders to access JobSeeker payments will remain in place.

 WA industrial relations JobKeeper provisions